The graphical crash map has been updated and now contains 2009-2017 for both MV-bike and MV-ped crashes.

 The overall number of MV crashes ratcheted up, and there was an alarming rise in fatalities (unless otherwise stated, all figures are year-over-year; 2015 vs. 2016; and are as was published in Crash Facts 2015 as published) :

-The numbers, once again, have risen significantly year-over-year; and have been continuing to rise since about 2013.
+The numbers are quite close to flat year-over-year; after several years of signifcant increases since 2013.
 See some more remarks at last year’s crash facts.

 Whereas the results for cyclists last year showed unexplained sharp decreases the numbers of cyclist crashes, for the current year the numbers were fairly flat —

-- The number of bicyclist fatalities, 31, is two more than last year.
-That includes one incident where two bicyclists were killed.
+- The number of bicyclist fatalities, 32, is one more than last year.

 For a caveat on the large decline in reported Bike-MV crashes since 2014; see this article “…low-severity bike-MV crashes have decreased dramatically comparing before versus after 2014; suggesting some sort of policy change”.